-- Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
 In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Threat Operations > Security Analysis.
 The security analysis page is displayed. - Step 5 In the data space navigation tree on the left, click a data space name to show the pipeline list.
 Click a pipeline name.
 On the displayed page, you can search the pipeline data. - Step 6 Enter the query and analysis statement, set the time range, and click Query/ Analyze.